oracle-livelabs/developer/python-flask-web-application-with-ords-apis/workshop/lab-3-python-and-oracle-rest-api-relationship/python-and-oracle-rest-api-relationship.md

   Performing a **`GET`** request to this endpoint will return all *previously* purchased items; displayed in table format.

-  Place this in the correct spot:
+  Place this in the correct location:
     ```
     <copy>https://yfuxkbz2ls7taze-ordshandsonlabs.adb.us-phoenix-1.oraclecloudapps.com/ords/python/flask/orders/</copy>
     ```